Chapter 9

 As one reflects upon this incident one may wonder as to what had happened?
 And why did Peter react the way he did?
 Wasn't it because he just realized who Jesus was?
 Didn't the light of Jesus just shine on him?
 Wasn't it because Peter just came to the terrifying reality that in front of God he was a sinful man?

-With these thoughts in mind let us now read how Jesus responded to Peter.
+With these thoughts in mind let’s read how Jesus responded to Peter as recorded in,

 Luke 5:10